 Life is unpredictable.
-You can plan for one thing, but all it takes is an unexpected event to derail your carefully laid intentions.
-This is especially true when it comes to retirement.
+You can plan for one thing, but all it takes is an unexpected event like a forced early retirement to derail your carefully laid intentions.
 You may hope to work right up until retirement age, but there is always the possibility that your work-life will end prematurely due to poor health, disability, job loss, or even to care for a spouse or other family member.
 An event like one of these can be detrimental to your retirement plan.

 What Early Retirement Could Mean For You

 Have you planned for what you would do if your employer suddenly closed their business a few years before you were hoping to retire?
 What if your skills are not needed by other employers in your area?
 You could potentially lose years of income that you were hoping to accumulate for retirement.
 On top of that, you would not yet be eligible for Medicare and would have to find suitable health coverage that is often quite expensive.

 You might think that forced early retirement is uncommon, but surprisingly, that is not the case.
 The Employee Benefits Research Institute data shows that in 2015, 50% of retirees stopped working earlier than they had planned and 60% of those retirees were forced to retire early due to a hardship (1).
 Working fewer years than expected can also decrease your Social Security benefits during retirement.

 To protect against this retirement concern, you must plan for the unexpected.
 Here are some ideas to get you started.